betterscientificsoftware/bssw-tutorial-sc20/handson-m02-agile.md

 # Exercise 2: Agile Methodologies

 ## Goals
-To fork a repo, create a branch and make a pull request
+To create an issue-only github repo, define a team policy, create issues, initiation checklist and a kanban board

 ## Prerequisites
 * A [GitHub](https://github.com) account